opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

     Set the Process With option menu to Render Farm.

 .. _checking_the_toonz_farm_processing:

 Checking the Toonz Farm Processing
 ''''''''''''''''''''''''''''''''''
 When the Toonz Farm is used, any problem that may be experienced during the processing is recorded in LOG files, that can be opened and used to diagnose problems.

-The LOG files are saved in the ``Toonz 7.0 stuff\toonzfarm``  folder of the computer experiencing the problem; each LOG refers to the processing performed by that computer only.
+The LOG files are saved in the ``OpenToonz 1.x stuff\toonzfarm``  folder of the computer experiencing the problem; each LOG refers to the processing performed by that computer only.

 The LOG files that may be generated by the Toonz Farm processing are the following: